jdog453/Senior-Design-Project/TaskList.md

 18. Test and validate the facial recognition system. - All

-19. Document the software aspects. - Andrew
+19. Document the software aspects. - Andrew/Austen

 20. Document the hardware aspects - Fred